-Let’s talk a little about the two major types of 3D printers that are out there, Cartesian and Delta.
+Let’s talk a little about the two major types of 3D printers out there, Cartesian and Delta.
 They are FDM printer movement systems.

 Cartesian printers are some of the most common, and they utilise a 3-axis system of motion: X = left and right, Y = front and back, Z = up and down.
 For the most part, Cartesian printers have print beds that move only along the Y-axis.
-There is some however that move along with both X and Y, in this setup, it is the print bed that moves.
+However, some move along with both X and Y; in this setup, it is the print bed that moves.
 This makes it easier to work with.
 However, the trade-off is that print speeds are usually slower and typically provide smaller print areas.

 3D printer kits

 Now let’s talk a little about the 3D printer kits that are out there.
-There are a few benefits to this route, it’s cheaper, and it promotes the learning process due to the user having to familiarise themselves with parts that are usually hidden unnoticed under the hood with a ready-built model.
+There are a few benefits to this route, and it’s cheaper.
+It promotes the learning process because the user has to familiarise themselves with parts that are usually hidden unnoticed under the hood with a ready-built model.
 This is a benefit for when something inevitably goes wrong, and a touch of troubleshooting is in order.

 However, this process may be daunting to a newcomer, and most users might not be drawn to their first project being the printer itself!
-Typically, this option is likely for those who already have some level of understanding regarding 3D printers and feel they are ready to tackle the challenge that such a construction engenders.
+Typically, this option is likely for those who already have some understanding of 3D printers and feel they are ready to tackle the challenge that such a construction engenders.

 Be safe when 3D printing.